-In 2020, the U.S. installed more solar than ever before – 19.2 gigawatts (GW) of capacity!
-And impressively, almost 70 percent of those additions came from utility-scale projects.
+In 2021, the U.S. installed more solar than ever before – with one out of every 600 U.S. homeowners installing solar each quarter!
+And impressively, more than half of those additions came from utility-scale projects.
 The companies that build these projects aren’t the same type of installers you receive quotes from on EnergySage – while they technically install projects like residential solar companies, we in the industry most often refer to them as solar developers.

 In this article, we’ll give you a quick overview of solar developers, the role they play in the solar industry, and highlight some of the top solar developers today.

 - Solar developers play a key role in the solar industry

 - Solar developers install larger projects than the average solar installation company, including utility-scale solar, commercial and industrial (C&I) solar, and community solar farms